Projects

 Supramolecular cocrystallization is an exciting method of bringing multiple molecules in close proximity by placing them within together within the same crystal lattice.
 Often this results in materials with new desirable properties, such as improved solubility, better thermal stability, efficient compressibility etc.

 What is the fundamental driving force for cocrystal formation?
-With the aid of periodic DFT we can look at thermodynamic stability of cocrystals against their individual components.
+With the aid of periodic DFT we can look at thermodynamic stability of cocrystals against their individual components, and predict the thermodynamic possibility of cocrystal interconversions.
 Moreover, we can explore the role of individual supramolecular interactions on the overall stability of the crystal structures.

 Halogen bonding, an interaction between a heavy halogen atom electrophile and a nucleophilic atom or group, is gaining traction as a new path to construct cocrystals.
 Computational modelling of these interactions remains a challenge, and a choice of optimal DFT methodology remain a topic of active research.
 When it comes to solid state, the picture becomes even more complicated, as our DFT approach needs to yield accurate description not just for the halogen bond, but for all the other interactions present in the crystal structures (hydrogen bonds, π-π stacking etc.).